Courses are in numerical order by Catalog (HDDR) Number

 With variable course content, students will explore topics of interest as related to the organizational concentration of dispute resolution.

-May Term 2013: Women Leaders: Successful Mediators, Negotiators and Conflict Coaches
+Topic 1: Women Leaders: Successful Mediators, Negotiators and Conflict Coaches

 Women bring special abilities, talents and skills to their work as conflict resolvers, collaborative negotiators and transformational coaches.
 Participants in this course begin by assessing their leadership competencies, communication skills and thinking styles when responding to conflict.
 Each woman analyzes her results and develops a strategic plan for her career to become a master mediator capable of handling complex conflicts, an effective collaborative negotiator of agreements that are at impasse, and a transformational coach of those seeking to resolve conflicts.